LIFETIME DEAL — LIMITED TIME

 FAQs

-Different binding types include saddle stitch, perfect binding, spiral binding, wire-o, case (hardcover), Smyth sewn, Coptic stitch, Japanese stab, and others like tape or screw binding.
-Each style offers different durability, appearance, and suitability for various projects.
+Common binding types include saddle stitch, perfect binding, spiral (coil) binding, Wire-O binding, case (hardcover) binding, Smyth sewn, Coptic stitch, Japanese stab binding, plus practical options like tape and screw binding.
+Each one differs in durability, how it opens, and what kinds of page counts it works best with.

 Ready to Create Your eBook?